![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 inside the current working directory.

-Note : The commands may take few minutes (depending on the internet speed) to download and process the dataset.
+NOTE: The commands might take few minutes (depending on the internet speed) to download and process the dataset.

 Output after running the command for file based testing will also report the accuracy.
-Sample output on Google Command Dataset is shown below:
+Sample output on the Google Command Dataset is as follows.

 Ground truth : yes Predicted : yes